broadinstitute/ddp-study-server/scripts/ddp-RxTerms-script/README.md

 To start please first run 'npm install'

-To run this application run  'npm run start' this will generate an output file with all picklist options from RxNorms.TXT, console will prompt for file name and output.
+To run this application run  'npm run start  -- RxTerms202202.txt output.txt' (first argument is input file, second is output file name) this will generate an output file with all picklist options from RxNorms.TXT